AnsBalin/helix/README.md

-I will write some compiling notes and documentation here
+I will write some compiling notes and documentation here...

 First of all make your own branch of the code so we can work on them independently.